 - A legal duty relevant to the administration of the scheme has not been, or is not being, complied with; and

 - The failure to comply is likely to be of material significance to the Pensions Regulator.

 Breaches can occur in relation to a wide variety of the tasks normally associated with the administrative function of a scheme such as keeping records, internal controls, working out benefits and making investment or investment-related decisions.

-In line with guidance issued by the Pensions Regulator, we have developed a policy and procedure for ensuring those responsible for reporting and whistle blowing can identify, assess and report (or record if not reported) a breach of law relating to the fund.
+In line with guidance issued by the Pensions Regulator, we've developed a policy and procedure for ensuring those responsible for reporting and whistle blowing can identify, assess and report (or record, if not reported) a breach of law relating to the fund.